tuelan/graspp_2025_spring/reports/assignments/milestone_1/extracredit_explainer.md

 ## Global datasets

+- What: Download, manipulate and merge two or more datasets from below
+- How: Create functions in a python file to do this
+- Show: Show how to use these python files in a notebook

 * **Penn World Table (PWT):** Provides purchasing power parity and national income accounts data.
     * **Link:** [http://www.ggdc.net/pwt](http://www.ggdc.net/pwt)